 Hirayu Onsen, a picturesque mountain town filled with hot springs

 Whether you visit the Okuhida region for hiking, sightseeing, or skiing or to sample the delicious local cuisine, you'll want to kick back and relax in Hirayu.
 Take a long soak in the hot springs and wash your worries away.

 Hirayu Onsen is easily accessible from Tokyo via Limited Express train and bus.

-From Shinjuku, take the Limited Express Azusa to Matsumoto.
+From Shinjuku, take the Limited Express Azusa train to Matsumoto.
 From there, take the bus toward Takayama and stop at Hirayu Bus Terminal.
-The ride takes about one and a half hours.
+This bus ride takes about one and a half hours.

-The best way to experience Hirayu is to book one of the smaller ryokan for the night.
+The best way to experience Hirayu is to book one of the smaller ryokan or Japanese inns for the night.
 Most include dinner and breakfast, all made from locally sourced food and served in your room.
 The more expensive rooms have an attached private bath, perfect for couples and families.

 There are two public baths in the town, and both are worth a dip.
 Minzokukan is an old farmhouse that was converted into a museum focusing on rural life.
 The tub is a little bit past the house.
 It is inside the forest tree line and separated by gender; however, there are no showers.
 Just a 10-minute walk up the hill leading out of town sits Kami-no-yu, said to be the original bath around which the town was developed.
 This bath is also outdoors, but it is sheltered and screened.

 Those who stay can join other visitors in taking an evening stroll around the town in the yukata provided by the hotel and sampling onsen-boiled eggs.
 Hirayu also boasts a ski resort within walking distance of the town center, and the bus station is the hub for transit to Kamikochi , Shinhotaka , and the other onsen in the area.